bdunko/Charon-s-Obol/notes/Obol/Sprints/Sprint 06-17.md

 - [x] Review sound balancing of patron selection screen.
 - [x] Create a custom label class 'AnimatedLabel' which has fancier graphical effects for switching between values.
 I want to aim for an effect like wood burning - flash the new value in purple, as the previous value fades out.
 The new value fades into the standard black color.
 - [x] Change life and souls labels to use AnimatedLabel
+- [x] Add LabelSpawner as a global autoload singleton.
+This class is responsible for spawning one-shot label effects.
+- [x] Add rising and flashing text labels to payoff animation.
+The labels should show the amount of souls/life earned/lost.

 ---
 ## 📝 Quick To-Dos